oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 client MUST authenticate with the authorization server as described in {{token-endpoint-client-authentication}}.

-For example, the client makes the following HTTP request using TLS (with extra line breaks for display purposes only):
+For example, the client makes the following HTTP request (with extra line breaks for display purposes only):

     POST /token HTTP/1.1